cedadev/jasmin-workshop/exercises/ex03/README.md

 Using the logic above, you could set the permissions on the file/directory so that they're "world-readable" ...but can the outside "world" see the file?
 Not by default.
 File systems on JASMIN aren't visible outside of JASMIN, and can't be mounted remotely.

-There are a couple of methods by which this can be done, however:
+This can be arranged, however:

 * Ask your Group Workspace manager to consider requesting that the GWS is set up with a `public` area which is [shared via HTTP](https://help.jasmin.ac.uk/article/202-share-gws-data-via-http).
 This means that the data below that `public` directory is openly available to anyone on the internet with a HTTP client such as a browser or a tool like `wget` or `curl`.
 That can be a good way of disseminating results and small amounts of data to external collaborators who are not users of JASMIN.
 But this should be used with care, and must not be used for hosting a project web site: that's not what that service is for.

-* A similar service OPeNDAP4GWS can be used to provide an OPeNDAP interface on top of data inside a GWS.
-Ask your GWS manager to contact the helpdesk for further details.
+* Using Object Storage could provide more flexible sharing options: use of this is something your GWS manager would need to discuss with the JASMIN team.

 > 1. Why are transfer methods based on SSH not very efficient?